facebook/docusaurus/website/docs/migration/migration-versioned-sites.md

 ## Migrate your `versioned_docs` front matter {#migrate-your-versioned_docs-front-matter}

-Unlike v1, The markdown header for each versioned doc is no longer altered by using `version-${version}-${original_id}` as the value for the actual id field.
+Unlike v1, The markdown header for each versioned doc is no longer altered by using `version-${version}-${original_id}` as the value for the actual ID field.
 See scenario below for better explanation.

 For example, if you have a `docs/hello.md`.